 This is a significant plot point in One Piece, where Sanji is revealed to have a rare blood type, and Chopper runs out of spare blood for transfusions because Sanji keeps having incredible nose bleeds, prompting a crisis when the racist Fishmen refuse to donate blood.

 This gets played about with a bit more later in the same arc, when Luffy is in dire need of a blood transfusion after fighting with Hody.
-No one else in the Straw Hats have the same blood type, but considering how small Luffy's crew is (and how one member doesn't even ''have'' blood), this is fairly believable.
+No one else in the Straw Hats have the same blood type, but considering how small Luffy's crew is (and how one member doesn't even ''have'' blood and another one is a reindeer), this is fairly believable.
 Several people in the nearby crowd do have the same blood type, and there has been blood loss at least a few times with it being dealt with offscreen, so it's implied to be not particularly rare; the Straw Hats just didn't have another ready source on hand at that particular moment.

 Oh yes, and in One Piece, the blood types seen have been X,F,S,XF, and XFS.